• Courses

 Therefore, in many situations, other solutions must be used.

-Here’s a friendly reminder that should take a look at my in-depth guide on how to track forms with Google Tag Manager.
+Here’s a friendly reminder that you should take a look at my in-depth guide on how to track forms with Google Tag Manager.

-In this guide, I shared the most common issues and I’m pretty sure that the list is far from over.
+In this guide, I shared the most common issues, and I’m pretty sure that the list is far from over.
 If you have a case that was not covered in this guide, let me know in the comments.
 I’ll be more than happy to update the blog post with more cases and make it even more useful.

-Subscribe and Get the Ebook - Real Book Img - GTM for Beginners
+Subscribe and Get the Ebook - 20 GA4 mistakes

 Julius Fedorovicius